| Real Name | Roman Arkadyevich Abramovich |

 - ^ Sorrel, Charlie (21 September 2009).
 "Russian Billionaire Installs Anti-Photo Shield on Giant Yacht".
 Wired.

-- ^ "Eclipse".
+- ^ a b "Eclipse".
 Boat International Media.

 - ^ Stenning, Paul (31 October 2010).
 Waste of Money: Overspending in Football.
 Pitch Publishing.
 ISBN 978-1905411931.